raspberryfield/Project-Y/Docker/Y-Images/Z-Pgadmin/readme.md

 ## Build command
 `$ docker build -t z-pgadmin . `

+Note!
+If you change the values in the ENV file.
+You must re-build the image otherwise the changes won't take place.
+You might even need to remove the old volume.

 ## Post-Build
 > Warning: pgAdmin runs as the pgadmin user (UID: 5050) in the pgadmin group (GID: 5050) in the container.
 You must ensure that all files are readable, and where necessary (e.g. the working/session directory) writeable for this user on the host machine.
 For example: `sudo chown -R 5050:5050 <host_directory>`